Dalya Attar

-Dalya Attar (born October 17, 1990) is an American politician who has served as a member of the Maryland Senate representing the 41st district since 2025.
+Dalya Attar (born October 17, 1990) is an American politician and attorney who has served as a member of the Maryland Senate representing the 41st district since 2025.
 A member of the Democratic Party, she previously represented the district in the Maryland House of Delegates from 2019 to 2025.
+She is the first Orthodox Jewish person elected to the Maryland General Assembly and the first Orthodox Jewish woman to serve in the Maryland Senate.

+In October 2025, Attar was indicted on federal extortion and conspiracy charges in connection with an alleged scheme to blackmail a former campaign consultant; she pleaded not guilty.
+She ran for a full four-year term in the 2026 election, but was defeated by state delegate Malcolm Ruff in the Democratic primary.

 Early life and education

 Attar was born fourth of six children to an Iranian-Jewish father and a Moroccan-Jewish mother.
 She was raised as a Sephardi Orthodox Jew in Baltimore, where she attended the Bais Yaakov School for Girls.
 Attar later graduated from the University of Baltimore, where she earned a Bachelor of Science degree in criminal justice in 2011, and the University of Maryland, Baltimore, where she earned her Juris Doctor degree in 2014.

 While attending the University of Baltimore, Attar worked as a paralegal for Greenspan, Hitzel & Schrader until 2015, when she became a trial attorney for the firm.
 In the same year, she also began working as an assistant state's attorney in the Baltimore State's Attorney office, prosecuting narcotics and firearms cases.